 Frequently Asked Questions

-Q1: I created a new navigation category, but it doesn't show up on the front page.
-What's the matter?
+Q1: I created a new navigation category, but it doesn't show up on the front page, what's going on?

-A2: According to the current documents of the security CMS, the display order of navigation links is determined by setting a numeric value, with the smaller the number, the earlier it appears.Currently, the version may not support the intuitive drag-and-drop sorting feature.
-You need to manually edit the display order number of each link to adjust the position.Please pay attention to future version updates, which may add more convenient interaction methods.
+A2: According to the current documentation of AnQi CMS, the display order of navigation links is determined by setting a numeric value, with lower numbers appearing earlier.The current version may not support intuitive drag-and-drop sorting functionality, you need to manually edit the display order number of each link to adjust the position.Please pay attention to future version updates, which may add more convenient interaction methods.

 Q3: I created a navigation link that points to a category page, but the documents under this category are not displayed in the front-end navigation.
 How can I make them visible?